 AV: Inasmuch as it improves circulation in the brain and affects arterial pressure, it’s been observed that it may help lower blood pressure a bit lowering the risk of hypertension.

 AV: Overdose is very rare, but it does affect vascular tone and the central nervous system.
 It can cause headaches, nausea, and sometimes insomnia and anxiety.
 These are states caused by stimulating the nervous system.

-IL: Can the patient build tolerance to the drug?
+IL: Can the patient build a tolerance to the drug?

-AV: The patient can’t build tolerance to the drug and it doesn’t cause withdrawal symptoms.
+AV: The patient can’t build a tolerance to the drug and it doesn’t cause withdrawal symptoms.

 IL: Is there anyone who shouldn’t take Picamilon?
 Can it be taken during pregnancy or breastfeeding?

 AV: The drug is not recommended for pregnant women or women who are breastfeeding.
 Nor is it recommended for children under the age of three.
 It should not be taken by individuals with kidney disease or acute circulatory conditions in the brain.

 IL: How about in patients with epilepsy and diabetes?

 AV: It’s better not to prescribe the drug in those cases.